Embedding agreements without displaying a widget

 In this example we'll use our newsletter widget as a non-showing dummy widget to load the policy.

 First we need to create a container for the policy.
-It is important that you give this container a unique CSS selector id so we later can target this container.
+It is important that you give this container a unique CSS selector ID so we later can target this container.&#x20;

-The container should be placed where you want to load the policy, as it will be loaded inside this container.
+The container should be placed where you visually want to show the policy, as it will be loaded inside this container.

 Here's how the container should look: